Western - Set Up Secure Connect - Biometric Login

 To get started, Windows Hello and Beyond Identity will need to be configured using the steps outlined below.

-• Windows Hello: A built-in feature that allows users to sign in to their Windows devices using facial recognition, fingerprints, or a PIN.
+• Windows Hello: A built-in feature that allows staff to sign in to their Windows devices using facial recognition, fingerprints, or a PIN.

 • Beyond Identity: The software app used by Cornell's Secure Connect to enable staff to log into Cornell sites, such as Workday.